REAL-LIFE RELEVANCE LONG-TERM LEARNING PRIDE ENQUIRY-BASED LEARNING

 Impact

 The subject leader monitors planning each term to ensure medium term plans show lesson by lesson overviews corresponding to curriculum maps.
 We also ensure challenge and support is evident on these plans when appropriate.
-Computing work is either in topic books or saved in an appropriate folder on the network or on the individual software programmes.
+Computing work is either in topic books / computing books in KS2 or saved in an appropriate folder on the network or on the individual software programmes.
 Feedback is primarily verbal when children are engaged in an activity.
 Teachers also complete a skills based evaluation which is used throughout the academic year and then passed onto the next year group teacher at the end of the academic year.
 The evaluation tool informs the teacher which aspects of the unit the class found tricky which then informs future planning.

 SEND/Inclusion